Director Psycho – Sexologist

 Her passion is working with individuals and couples going through the fertility process, helping them have satisfactory sexual lives.

-Anna is a certified and registered clinical psychologist with a focus on sexuality (Masters in Clinical Psychology).
-She has received her sex therapy education at the University of Guelph in Canada (accredited by the American Association of Sexuality Educators, Counselors and Therapists) and currently is in the process of obtaining her certificate as a clinical sexologist at the Contemporary Insitute of Clinical Sexology in the UK (accredited by the College of Sexual and Relationship Therapists).
+Anna is a certified and registered clinical psychologist and sexologist.
+She has received her sex therapy education at the University of Guelph in Canada (accredited by the American Association of Sexuality Educators, Counselors and Therapists) and at the Contemporary Institute of Clinical Sexology in the UK (accredited by the College of Sexual and Relationship Therapists).

 Anna’s counselling skills are backed up with profound scientific knowledge in the field of psycho sexuality.
 She is currently a PhD candidate, researching monogamy and non-monogamy.
-She is in the process of publishing her first scientific article based on the responses of 1700 people in monogamous, cheating and open relationships.
+Her scientific articles that are based on a profound research of 1700 people in monogamous and non-monogamous relationships are published in prestigious Swiss scientific journal Frontiers in Psychology: Gender, Sex and Sexuality.

 She regularly attends scientific conferences and is a member of various professional bodies: